 The property, located on 2500 block of N. 52nd St, was donated by Bank of America – one of the five banks we have been working with since the programs inception.
 With neighbors, city officials, partner organizations and members of the press in attendance, along with the Common Ground team, this kick-off event was a fantastic visual reminder of the progress we are making through this collaboration.

 As Cindy Holler of Mercy Housing proclaimed, we are turning lemons into lemonade.
-“And this kind of lemonade only works when you have a Common Ground on the ground… I hope the world is watching,” she went on to say, “People have to replicate what Common Ground has done.”
+“And this kind of lemonade only works when you have a Common Ground on the ground… I hope the world is watching,” she went on to say, “People have to replicate what Common Ground

 You can read the Milwaukee Journal Sentinel’s coverage of the kick-off here.